astrofelipe/tesseract/README.md

 # To do
 Cool things to implement as time and priorities allow them :)
--PLD/EVEREST
+- PLD/EVEREST
--Generate multiple sector light curves at once (cat and for are your friends for now) -Interactive pixel selection for apertures
+- Generate multiple sector light curves at once (cat and for are your friends for now)
+- Interactive pixel selection for apertures
--Import tesseract
+- Import tesseract
--Centroid output, SFF
+- Centroid output, SFF
--Robust PSF/PRF photometry
+- Robust PSF/PRF photometry

 # Citation
 Paper coming soon!